DisnakeDev/disnake/CONTRIBUTING.md

         data = await state.http.pins_from(channel.id)
         return [state.create_message(channel=channel, data=m) for m in data]
 ```
-*docstring removed for breverity*
+*docstring removed for brevity*

 Here we have several things occuring.
 First, we have typehinted the return type of this method to return a list of Messages.
-As disnake supports python 3.8, we must use typing imports instead of subscripting built-ins--hence the capital ``List``.
+As disnake supports python 3.8, we must use typing imports instead of subscripting built-ins — hence the capital ``List``.

 The next interesting thing is `self._state`.
-The library uses a state-centric design, which passes the state around to most objects.
-This is what enables edit methods and most methods on objects.
+The library uses a state-centric design, which passes the state around to most objects, which is what enables edit methods and most methods on objects.
 Every Discord model that makes requests uses that internal state and its http attribute to make requests to the Discord API.
-Each endpoint is processed and defined in [disnake/http.py](disnake/http.py).
-This is where all of the methods are defined--and its where `pins_from` is defined too!
+Each endpoint is processed and defined in [disnake/http.py](disnake/http.py) — and it's where `http.pins_from` is defined too, which looks like this:

-The source of `pins_from` is as follows:

 ```py
     def pins_from(self, channel_id: Snowflake) -> Response[List[message.Message]]: